Sawuare/misk/README.txt

     Documentation of the programs and headers.

   opt/
-    Optional utilities.
-    They must be executed from this directory.
+    Optional utilities which must be executed from this directory.

     *.sh -> POSIX shell scripts